nsachin08/NextJS_Ecomm/README.md

 - Supports CART Function.

-- Supports data persistency even after the reload /revisits using LocalStorage.
+- Supports data persistency of cart even after the reload /revisits using LocalStorage.

 - Has a green Web Vital Score.